JNDI Swiftlet

 Configuration Guide

-- Define a JNDI replication entity with the desired name.
+- Define a JNDI replication entity with appropriate environment properties for the LDAP server.

 <swiftlet name="sys$jndi">